michawan/SoftwareInc-mod-real-names/README.md

 4. Antivirus Company Names
 5. Computer OS Company, Office Software Company, and Creative Tools Company (Audio tool, 2D Editor, and 3D Editor) Names

-To reflect that most companies use subcontractors for some tasks, some of the companies names in the dedicated lists can also appear in the Contracts/Deals Company names list.
+To reflect that most companies use subcontractors for some tasks, some of the companies names in the dedicated lists can also appear in the Contracts Company names list.
+This is in addition to the fact

 Also, each game category is filled only with games that match the game type (e.g., StarCraft is always an RTS)

 ## Compromises and restrictions of the mod

 Due to the original design of the base game's randomness, the following compromises and restrictions apply to this mod:
-It is not possible to link a company to the software names it produces (e.g., it's not feasible to enforce that Nintendo will create the GameCube, and not the PlayStation Vita).
+- It is not possible to link a company to the software names it produces (e.g., it's not feasible to enforce that Nintendo will create the GameCube, and not the PlayStation Vita).
 - Linking a company to a specific logo is not possible, or if it is, it exceeds my current understanding.
 - To avoid using the same company name for two different entities (e.g., a Nintendo company as a Console OS company and another as a Game company), I had to make some concessions and select only one company list for certain companies.
 This means Nintendo will always be a Console OS company and will never be a Game company.
 - Some major companies use subsidiaries for different markets, so in certain instances, I treated them as separate entities (e.g., Microsoft and Microsoft Mobile are two distinct companies in this mod).